 - Online application

-Additional information can be provided by applicants with the most common being GRE test results (although these are not required of the School Psychology program) and a sample of professional writing.
+Additional application information can be provided by applicants with the most common being GRE test results (although these are not required of the School Psychology program) and a sample of professional writing.
 Personal statements are rated with respect to perceived match with program goals and orientation and faculty training interests.

 Program Costs and Funding